filecoin-project/specs-actors/docs/post-mortem-jan-21.md

 The bug was introduced in Lotus on Aug 5th 2019 during the first multisig actor commit [#105](https://github.com/filecoin-project/lotus/pull/105/files).
 This case is more subtle than the final bug because the tx.Approved value is both modified and checked before send and would halt looping if state updates persisted between send calls.
 However the actor state is not written until after send so this state change isn’t seen in subsequent calls allowing looping.

 The spec team propagated/introduced a variant of the bug into the spec [here](https://github.com/filecoin-project/specs/pull/774/files#diff-3c41c3cc8a036c552bd599ebd6529f29ecb1764304cbd3aa463487da67602d39R165) in PR [#774](https://github.com/filecoin-project/specs/pull/774) on Dec 22nd 2019.
-The Lotus code appears to have been used as a template for this work.
+The lotus code appears to have been used as a template for this work.
 Interestingly the original lotus issue is resolved in this PR because state is saved before Send.
 However this PR also removes the lotus check validating that the approver has not previously called this method so the correct state saving placement no longer helps stop looping.

 We carried over this bug into the first commit of specs actors ([link](https://github.com/filecoin-project/specs-actors/commit/ac6379d84c1e8d7fac9fada6b15cc010db261e0a#diff-0511acf500959014d9e8b44d971eb00fc87109c11db18b18137408afb374a608R166)) on Jan 8th, 2020.